 A 1 to 2-bedroom home needs a 750 to 1,000-gallon tank.
 A 3-bedroom home needs 1,000 gallons.
 A 4-bedroom home needs 1,200 to 1,500 gallons.
 A 5-bedroom home needs 1,500 to 2,500 gallons.
 This guide explains exactly how septic tank sizing works, what determines the right size for your home, when to go bigger than the minimum, and how tank size affects everything from pumping costs to drainfield longevity.

 If you are new to septic systems, start with our complete guide to how septic systems work.
+To price out a tank-and-system install at the size your home actually needs, try our free septic tank cost calculator.

 Septic Tank Size by Number of Bedrooms